-Barclays Bank PLC (referred to in this section as the "Bank", and together with its subsidiary undertakings, the "Bank Group") is a public limited company registered in England and Wales.
+Barclays Bank PLC (referred to in this section as the "Bank", and together with its subsidiary undertakings, the "Barclays Bank Group") is a public limited company registered in England and Wales under number 1026167.
+The liability of the members of the Bank is limited.
 It has its registered head office at 1 Churchill Place, London, E14 5HP, United Kingdom (telephone number +44 (0)20 7116 1000).
 The Bank was incorporated on 7 August 1925 under the Colonial Bank Act 1925 and on 4 October 1971 was registered as a company limited by shares under the Companies Acts 1948 to 1967.
-Pursuant to The Barclays Bank Act 1984, on 1 January 1985, the Bank was re-registered as a public limited company and its name was changed from 'Barclays Bank International Limited' to 'Barclays Bank PLC'.
+Pursuant to The Barclays Bank Act 1984, on 1 January 1985, the Bank was reregistered as a public limited company and its name was changed from 'Barclays Bank International Limited' to 'Barclays Bank PLC'.
 The whole of the issued ordinary share capital of the Bank is beneficially owned by Barclays PLC.
-Barclays PLC (together with its subsidiary undertakings, the Group) is the ultimate holding company of the Group.
+Barclays PLC (together with its subsidiary undertakings, the "Group" or "Barclays") is the ultimate holding company of the Group.
+The Bank's principal activity is to offer products and services designed for larger corporate, wholesale and international banking clients.